svm-suite/svm-suite.github.io/README.md

 ## 4. stateless.svm

-*stateless.svm* is planned to be a service virtual machine providing stateless computing operations.
+*Stateless.svm* is planned to be a service virtual machine providing stateless computing operations.
 Such operations may be suitable to perform automated reasoning tasks.

     (
         RULE